[No: VII | September 12, 2013 | By Viveka Hansen]

 Even if alum was of the utmost importance as a mordant for textile dyeing of yarn and cloth – both for professional dyers and domestic needs – this salt could be added or replaced with a number of other mordants to further deepen, lighten or strengthen the colours of the natural dyes.
 Foremost; iron, potash, cream of tartar, copper sulphate and tin, also even more highly toxic elements were in use like lead and arsenic.

 - Hansen, Viveka, The Textile History of Whitby 1700-1914 – A Lively Coastal Town between the North Sea and North York Moors, London – Whitby 2015 (research material for this book, published 2015).

-- Hansen, Viveka, ‘TEXTILIA LINNAEANA – Global 18th century Textile Traditions & Trade’, [ongoing project, publishing date December 2016]
+- Hansen, Viveka, ‘TEXTILIA LINNAEANA – Global 18th century Textile Traditions & Trade’, London 2017 (research material for this book, published 2017).

 - Singer, Charles, The Earliest Chemical Industry – An Essay in the Historical Relations of Economics & Technology illustrated from the Alum Trade, London 1948.